-From where you get the products and how you store them:
+Where you get the products from and how you store them:

 - Third-party manufacturer;

-Structure for business plan templates: How to write a small business plan step by step
+Structure for business plan templates: How to write a small plan for your business step-by-step

-A business plan can seem like an overwhelming undertaking, but it doesn’t have to be one.
-Once you understand the components of a business plan, it’s much simpler than you think, especially when you have business plan templates in front of you.
+While the idea of creating a business plan may appear cumbersome, once you understand the components of a business plan, it’s much simpler than you think.
+Especially when you have a well-designed ecommerce business plan template in front of you.

-Here’s an e-commerce business plan outline containing eight crucial sections, each acting as a separate business plan step you need to take:
+Here are 8 crucial sections of an ecommerce business plan template, each acting as a separate business plan step you need to take: